 Xander: Oh, well, uh, I-I guess it is what you think.

-- The Alleged Car: Giles's beat up Citroen makes its first appearance.
+- The Alleged Car: Giles' beat up Citroën makes its first appearance.

-- Attack Backfire / Attack Reflector: Catherine's spell rebounds on her.
+- Attack Backfire: Catherine's spell rebounds on her.

-- Bullying a Dragon: Giles forbids Buffy from joining the cheerleadering squad.
+- Bullying a Dragon: Giles forbids Buffy from joining the cheerleading squad.
 Buffy asks, "And you'll be stopping me how?"
+Unlike many examples of this trope, Giles is smart enough not to protest.

 - Burn the Witch!: A deleted line in the shooting script had Giles consulting his books on the best way to find a witch, only to come up with the drowning test.
 He admits that his texts are somewhat outdated.